-As children and young people return to school we acknowledge their experiences of home learning and lockdown will vary significantly and that some will have been adversely affected by COVID-19 in a variety of ways.
+As education settings continue to recover from COVID-19 and as restrictions and guidance relaxes, children and young people continue to be at the centre of YMI learning opportunities and experiences.
+YMI instructors will continue to encourage children and young people to take a lead in their learning, building confidence through empowerment and resilience through group music making.
 Given there is an abundance of evidence which suggests group music making has a positive impact on health and wellbeing in terms of reducing stress levels; improving sleep, motivation and mood; and helping to build confidence and resilience, our programme of YMI group music making will ensure pupils can benefit in these ways.
 Pupils will also have the opportunity to learn from and support each other, make mistakes and celebrate successes together in a safe, nurturing and warm learning environment.
-YMI music making activities will play an important part in Moray's COVID-19 recovery.

-Via a programme of CLPL sessions instructors will build upon a variety of training opportunities already undertaken and work with mental health and behavioural specialists, such as Moray Wellbeing Hub professionals, Educational Psychologists and the principle teachers of SEBN service to gain a greater understanding of mental health and behavioural issues, gaining a greater knowledge and adding to their toolbox of supportive behaviours and resources.
+Via a programme of CLPL sessions instructors will build upon a variety of training experiences already undertaken and work with mental health and behavioural specialists, such as Moray Wellbeing Hub professionals, Educational Psychologists and the principle teachers of SEBN service to gain a greater understanding of mental health and behavioural issues, gaining a greater knowledge and adding to their toolbox of supportive behaviours and resources.
+Our CLPL programme will include a focus on nurture and trauma-informed approaches, providing the instructors with the knowledge, understanding and skills, as well as the resources, to support children and young people's health and wellbeing.
+Throughout the year, instructors will be sign posted to and encouraged to undertake professional learning opportunities as well as expand their bank of support resources.